Tazinho/AlmostRandom/content/home/about.md

 # Biography

 Malte Grosser is a business consultant, who is mainly responsible for data science applications at the business intelligence consultancy and Microsoft partner implexis analytics.
-He mostly deals with complex problems regarding predictive analytics or artificial intelligence in the retail sector.
+He mostly deals with complex problems regarding predictive analytics and artificial intelligence in the retail sector.

 He also does his PhD in the neuroradiology of the University Medical Center Hamburg-Eppendorf.
 His research interests include the applications of machine learning and pattern recognition in neurosciences, where he specializes on the prediction of the outcome of patients suffering from an ischemic stroke.